heshamdahy/Adversarial-Domain-Adaptation-for-Semantic-Segmentation/README1.md

 Domain Prediction
 ```

-During training, GTA5 provides the semantic supervision, while Cityscapes contributes target-domain information for adversarial adaptation.
+Cityscapes images are used without labels during training and only contribute to adversarial alignment.

 ---

 ## Why Use Segmentation Maps for the Discriminator?

-Instead of discriminating between RGB images, the discriminator operates on the output of the segmentation network.
+Instead of operating on RGB images, the discriminator operates on segmentation outputs.

-This focuses the adversarial learning process on the **semantic structure** of the predictions.
+This shifts the adversarial objective from appearance-level alignment to **semantic-level alignment**.

-The objective is not simply:
+The goal is not:

 ```text
 Synthetic image ≠ Real image